Early Career Programmes

 Claude Shannon Fellowship Programme

-The Claude Shannon Fellowship Program offered by TU Darmstadt, a CRISP partner, allows young researchers at CRISP to found their own research group.
+The Claude Shannon Fellowship Program offered by TU Darmstadt, a ATHENE partner, allows young researchers to found their own research group.
 This is similar in spirit to the Emmy Noether Program of the German Research Foundation (DFG).

 Claude Shannon Fellows are given the opportunity to conduct independent research and to teach, for which they also receive additional funding to hire 1-2 Ph.D. students.
 Candidates must have completed a Ph.D. or doctorate degree in Computer Science or a related field of study and most demonstrate an outstanding publication record.
 They must also possess experience in working with the international research community.
 Ideally, applicants should have held at least one postdoctoral research position at a university other than that from which they obtained their doctorate degree.